Venomous Snakes of Kansas

 How Dangerous Are Timber Rattlesnakes?

-Timber Rattlesnakes are among the most dangerous snakes in North America.
+Timber Rattlesnakes are among the most dangerous in the United States.
 This is due to their long fangs and high venom yield.
 1% to 10% of untreated Timber Rattlesnake bites result in a fatality.

 Prairie Rattlesnake (Crotalus viridis)